 • Project management by Susie Chapman of Healthy Land and Water

-• Expert advice on mangroves from Dr Norm Duke of Mangrove Watch
+• Expert advice on mangroves from Prof. Norm Duke of Mangrove Watch

 • Technical coastal engineering advice from Omtrek